arepetti/ingest/docs/README.md

 # Ingest documentation

-This folder collects the long-form documentation for **Ingest**, the small data-ingestion backend for local-council KPI submissions.
+This folder collects the long-form documentation for **Ingest**, the small single-tenant backend for collecting KPI (or survey) samples from services, teams, or partners.
 The repository's top-level [`README.md`](../README.md) carries the quick-start; everything else lives in the four sub-folders below.

 ## Pick your starting point